TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/installation.md

 ## Not Sure Which to Choose?

-Visit our [Comparison Page](ref "https://tyk.io/about/contact") to understand the different installation types and their benefits.
+Visit our [Comparison Page](https://tyk.io/about/contact) to understand the different installation types and their benefits.

-Also, feel free to
+Also, feel free to:

 <br/>